Salima Ikram

 Salima Ikram (سلیمہ اکرام; born 17 May 1965) is a Pakistani professor of Egyptology at the American University in Cairo, a participant in many Egyptian archaeological projects, the author of several books on Egyptian archaeology, a contributor to various magazines and a guest on pertinent television programs.

-Early life
+Early life and education

-Ikram was born in Lahore, Pakistan in 1965.
+Ikram was born in Lahore, Pakistan, in 1965.
 She developed an interest in archaeology at the age of eight upon receiving copies of Nathaniel Hawthorne's Tanglewood Tales and Ancient Egypt by Time Life Books Editors.
 A visit to Egypt when she was nine heightened her interest in Egyptology.

-Education

-Ikram studied Egyptology and Archaeology at Bryn Mawr College, earning a BA in Classical and Near Eastern Archaeology and History.
+Ikram studied Egyptology and Archaeology at Bryn Mawr College, earning a BA degree in Classical and Near Eastern Archaeology and History.
 Continuing her studies at the University of Cambridge, she earned her M.Phil. and PhD in Egyptology and Museum Studies.
-Her PhD thesis was entitled 'Choice cuts: meat production in Ancient Egypt'.
+Her PhD thesis was entitled "Choice cuts: meat production in Ancient Egypt".